 An applicant who has been denied admission to the School for Education may appeal the decision.
 The appeal must be submitted in writing to the Committee for Selection, Admission, Retention, and Appeals (CSARA) using the appropriate form which is located in the School for Education Student Handbook.
 If the student disagrees with the Committee decision, he/she may appeal in writing to the Dean of School for Education.
-If the student disputes the decision of both CSARA and SFE Dean, he/she may request, in writing, a hearing with the Council on Teacher Education (C.O.T.E.).
-Following the hearing, C.O.T.E. will make a recommendation to the Provost and Vice-President for Academic Affairs.
-Documentation supporting all appeals must accompany the appeal form(s) where applicable.
+If the student disputes the decision of CSARA, he/she may appeal to the Dean of the SFE whose decision is final.

-Additional information related to the appeals process may be obtained from the School for Education office.
+Additional information related to the appeals

+process may be obtained from the School for Education office.